Blackout Payout Policy – Auckland area

 Power Outage | Power Payouts

-Aucklanders, inside the Vector section of the national grid, are generally unaware of the little-advertised section of their Terms & Conditions policy.
+Aucklanders (inside the Vector section of the national grid) are generally unaware of the little-advertised section of their Terms & Conditions policy.
+Near the bottom of the OUTAGES page, under Residential Service Standards find the link detailed in this brochure.

 “If we don’t restore your power within the timeframes outlined below, we’ve agreed with your retailer to pay you $50*.
 That’s equivalent to approximately one month’s line charges for the average household.
 The timeframes are: · 2 hours in the CBD · 2.5 hours in urban areas · 4.5 hours in rural areas.
 To make a $50 claim, you must call us to request it within six months of the eligible power outage on 0508 VECTOR (0508 832 867). *Please note: This payment only applies to faults on our network (not on your service lines) and does not apply to faults caused during storms and/ or other events outside our control (e.g. National Grid outages, where Vector is prevented from making repairs by emergency services etc.).
 If we have a direct contract with you, those terms will apply instead of this payment.”